abanskota/t81_577_data_science/weekly_materials/week3/docs/top-nine-best-practices.md

 In python, modularity can be achieved by breaking a large body of code into smaller, more manageable chunks or functions.
 A module is just another file containing legitimate code and with a name with .py extension.
 Generally, a module contains a grouping of similar functions or classes.
 The module can be imported in a similar way as python package in your python script by using import statement.
 In fact, a python package is just a collection and organization of modules as module are to the functions.

-Go to [here](https://www.python-course.eu/modules_and_modular_programming.php) for further readings about creating a module and [Real Python](https://realpython.com/python-modules-packages/#python-modules-overview) for a detailed overview about module and packages.
+Click [here](https://www.python-course.eu/modules_and_modular_programming.php) for further readings about creating a module and [Real Python](https://realpython.com/python-modules-packages/#python-modules-overview) for a detailed overview about module and packages.